richardjm/richardjm.github.io/docs/projects/klipper.md

-# Klipper
+# Klipper in Home Assistant

-Connects and polls moonraker and reveals many settings.
+Connects and polls moonraker and reveals many settings via home assistant.

 Also allows executing macros easily.